thinkful-ei26/Down-The-Block-Client/README.md

 ## Welcome to DownTheBlock - Your Neighborhood at Your Fingertips
 <img src='./src/img/onboarding.png' alt='Onboarding Screenshot' width='300px'/>

-## Features
+## Features (for registered users)
-:white_check_mark: Users with a registered account will be asked for their geolocation and subsequently connected with their neighborhood
+:white_check_mark: Upon registering, users will be asked for access to their location and subsequently connected with their own personal neighborhood

 :white_check_mark: Users will be able to see, and post, in two different forums; the neighbors forum has a 1 mile geofence, while the city forum has a 5 mile geofence